TargetProcess/taucharts-docs/tutorials/5min.md

 If you didn't check [1 minute tutorial](1min), please go and read it.
-We will not repeat these basics here.
+We will not be repeating the basics here.

-##What is TauCharts, finally?
+##What is TauCharts actually?
-OK, here is the truth.
-We are developing [Targetprocess](http://www.targetprocess.com), a visual project management software.
-We wanted to add a cool reporting inside Targetprocess, but all existing JavaScript charting frameworks lacked functionality we needed.
-Sounds familiar, huh?
-We decided to invent our own bicycle and that's how TauCharts were born.
-TauCharts is open source framework under Apache License 2.0.
+OK, here is the story.
+We are a team of developers and designers behind [Targetprocess](http://www.targetprocess.com), a visual project management software.
+We wanted to add a cool reporting tool inside Targetprocess, but all of the existing JavaScript charting frameworks lacked critical functionality that we needed.
+Sounds pretty familiar, huh?
+So, we decided to invent our own bicycle and that's how TauCharts was born.
+TauCharts is an open source framework under Apache License 2.0.

-##How to create a simple scatterplot chart?
+##How do I create a simple scatterplot chart?

-This time we will create a slightly more compelx chart with some additional visual customizations.
+This time we will create a slightly more compelx chart and add some additional visual customizations.
 Here is our data:

 ```javascript